yejianye/mdmail/README.md

                         Subject line
   --from FROM, -f FROM
                         From address
-  --to TO, -t TO        To address
-  --cc CC, -c CC        CC address
-  --bcc BCC, -b BCC     Bcc address
-  --reply-to REPLY_TO, -r REPLY_TO
+  --to TO, -t TO        To addresses, separated by comma --cc CC, -c CC        CC address, separated by comma --bcc BCC, -b BCC     Bcc address, separated by comma --reply-to REPLY_TO, -r REPLY_TO
                         Reply-to address
   --css CSS             Use a custom CSS file